Electrical Systems

 discharge curve

-A graph charting the voltage level of a battery as it drops off during use.
+A graph charting the voltage level of a battery as it decreases during use.
 The discharge curve depends on the rate of internal resistance.

 discharging cycle